saveoursecrets/sdk/doc/sync.md

 1) Application event log tracks changes to accounts. [^1]
 2) Account event log tracks changes to folders.
+3) Device event log tracks trusted devices.
-3) Folder event log tracks changes to secrets in a folder.
+4) Folder event log tracks changes to secrets in a folder.
-4) File event log tracks changes to external files.
+5) File event log tracks changes to external files.

 It is important to note that the folder event log stores secret data in the same encrypted format as a vault and is therefore inaccessible to the untrusted server.